Cal Hobson

-Calvin Jackson Hobson III (born March 30, 1945) is an American politician in the state of Oklahoma.
+Calvin Jackson Hobson III is an American politician who served in the Oklahoma House of Representatives and the Oklahoma Senate.
+He was the President Pro Tempore of the Oklahoma Senate from 2003 to 2005.

 Early life, family, and education

-Hobson was born in 1945 in Tucson, Arizona as the eldest son of Wardena and Calvin Jackson Hobson II, his parents having met while attending the University of Oklahoma.
+Hobson was born on March 30, 1945, in Tucson, Arizona as the eldest son of Wardena and Calvin Jackson Hobson II, his parents having met while attending the University of Oklahoma.
 Hobson's father served in the United States Army Air Corps training pilots during World War II.
 Returning to Oklahoma, the Hobson family settled on a family farm in Wayne, OK where his father entered the oil and gas industry.
 The family later moved to Lexington, OK where Hobson graduated high school.
-Cal Hobson attended the University of Oklahoma and graduated with a degree in education.
+Cal Hobson graduated from the University of Oklahoma with a bachelor's degree.
 He later went on to study political science in graduate school at the University of Oklahoma.
 He married Mary E. Jernigan and together they had one son, Jack.

 Military career

 Upon graduation in 1969, Hobson received his officers commission into the United States Air Force and served in active duty capacity from 1969 - 1976 in the United Kingdom, Greece and at the Pentagon in Washington, DC.
 While serving in the Oklahoma National Guard, Hobson was deployed abroad in 1989, during the United States invasion of Panama resulting in the ouster of General Manuel Noriega.

-Later, Hobson attended and graduated from the United States Air War College receiving his graduate diploma.
+Hobson graduated with the highest honors from Squadron Officer School in 1972 and the Air War College in 1993.
 After thirty years of service in both active duty and reserve capacity, Hobson retired in 1999 at the rank of colonel (United States).
 Before his retirement, Col. Hobson served at Tinker Air Force Base and in the administration of National Guard Commander Major General Rita Aragon.